BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Conclusion

 Specialised Investment Funds represent an interesting addition to India’s financial ecosystem.
-By bridging the gap between mutual funds and PMS, they offer an option for sophisticated investors seeking advanced strategies without exorbitant entry costs.
-Whether you’re looking to diversify your portfolio or capitalise on emerging markets, SIFs can provide the suitable tools to work towards your financial goals.
+By bridging the gap between mutual funds and PMS, they offer an option for sophisticated investors seeking advanced strategies without very high entry costs.
+Whether you’re looking to diversify your portfolio or capitalise on emerging markets, SIFs may provide the suitable tools to work towards your financial goals.

 Are SIFs more flexible than mutual funds?